- Greek villages provide an authentic glimpse into the country's rich cultural and historical heritage.

 Magic diffused through the village's narrow streets leaves the traveler speechless to admire the culture and architecture of a place that stood still in time.

-Monemvasia is a village in the prefecture of Laconia, which is built on a rock and is literally a small island connected to the mainland by a bridge.
+Monemvasia is a village in the prefecture of Laconia, which is built on a rock and is literally a small island connected to mainland Greece by a bridge.

 Imposing mansions, churches with impressive architecture, fountains, hammams, picturesque winding cobblestones, and the absence of cars give another dimension to the village.